top of page

 "I've never heard of a disabled frog?"

 Just like humans and many other animals on this planet, frogs can be disabled.
 It's not something people really think of, but these cases occur often in amphibians, especially now.
 As discussed earlier, frogs are very sensitive creatures.
 As pollutants like pesticides become commonplace in our waterways, we see adverse effects on local frog populations.
-Missing limbs and eyes, extra or deformed limbs, and tadpoles unable to fully metamorphize are frequently reported in wildlife census groups every year.
-Typically, though, these frogs don't survive very long in the wild, as natural selection makes them easy meals for others and vulnerable to disease.
-We see similar cases in captivity as well.
-When producing upwards of five thousand eggs in a single clutch, not all will be healthy every time.
-Frog DNA can do some interesting things when producing offspring, and when reproducing at such high volumes, it is only natural to have a few "wonky" eggs in a batch.
-Environmental factors can also cause issues in captive tadpoles.
+Missing limbs and eyes, extra or deformed limbs, and tadpoles unable to fully metamorphose are frequently reported in wildlife census groups every year.
+Typically, though, these frogs don't survive very long in the wild, as natural selection makes them easy meals and vulnerable to disease.
+We now see similar cases in captivity with for-profit frog breeding.
+When producing upwards of five thousand eggs in a single clutch, not all will be healthy.
+Frog DNA can do some interesting things with offspring, and when reproducing at such high volumes, it is only natural to have a few "wonky" eggs in a clutch.
+Environmental factors can also cause issues in wild and captive tadpoles.
 Poor water quality is known to cause Spindly Leg Syndrome.
-Captivity makes these results tenfold as more of the eggs survive into tadpole and froglet-hood and eventually full-grown adult frogs!
+Captivity makes these results tenfold as more of the eggs survive into tadpoles, froglets, and eventually full-grown adult frogs!
 Such cases can be seen with our Leggies and Finn, our hunchbacked boy.

 "Birth defects" are not the only way a frog can become disabled.
 Neglect can cause many disabilities and what one may describe as chronic illnesses.
-Disabled frogs often need a modified way of life, such as more simple terrariums, ramps to enter their water source, a soft enclosure bottom like Frog Foam, liquid diets, softer bugs, special ways of feeding, constant surveillance from the owner, and frequent trips to the veterinarian.
+Disabled frogs often need a modified way of living.
+Simpler terrariums, ramps for their water source, a soft enclosure bottom like Frog Foam, liquid diets, softer bugs, different feeding techniques, constant surveillance from the owner, and frequent trips to the veterinarian.
+This is why we do not adopt out disabled frogs.
+And why we often receive them from breeders wanting to give them a chance at a happy, healthy life within our care.

 "What is M.B.D. ?"